SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 The detailed JSON output of the BPA may contain the following messages, depending on which potential issues are detected:

-- ICMP Ping to these agents failed: X (where is is the summary of regarding agents).
+- ICMP Ping to these agents failed: X (where X is is the summary of regarding agents).

-- ICMP Ping to these agents returned response but RoundtripTime was bigger than X ms: Y (where X is the maximum round trip time and Y the summary of regarding agents).
+- ICMP Ping to these agents returned response but the round-trip time was bigger than 50ms: X (where X is the summary of regarding agents and the round-trip time).

 ### Not Executed